s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 >lg = !clear && git log --all --graph --pretty='format:%C(auto)%h%d %s  %C(magenta)[%an] (%ad)%C(reset)' --date=format:'%d.%m.%y %H:%M'
 >```

-In this example, we have merged the branch "articles-on-animals-from-list" into "main" and the commit `2cca46a` is a merge commit. `98369a7` ("Add a house cat") is the first commit and has no parent, and all other commits in between have only one parent.
-The commits `0a6ebca` and `b9eb6d0` have the same parent, but they only have one parent.
+In this example, we have merged the branch "articles-on-animals-from-list" into "main" and the commit `2cca46a` (that is also labeled as HEAD on the screenshot) is a merge commit.
+At the very bottom of the screenshot, `98369a7` ("Add a house cat") is the first commit and has no parent, and all other commits in between have only one parent.
+The commits `0a6ebca` and `b9eb6d0` have the same parent, but they only have one parent: Our merge commit that we have currently checked out and is the last commit on the main branch.

 If you also want to look at the same commit data as me in this article, you can clone my `git-encyclopedia-example` project [on GitHub](https://github.com/s-heins/git-encyclopedia-example) by running `git clone https://github.com/s-heins/git-encyclopedia-example.git` (to clone via HTTPS).

 To look at `commit` metadata, we can use `git cat-file -p`, where `-p` lets us pretty-print the object's content.
 I'm saying "object" because git stores multiple pieces of information as objects – such as `blob` objects for files, `commit` objects, and `tree` objects which allow us to reference other `tree` objects and `blob` objects to model a file tree.
 (Any children `tree` objects would then represent folders and `blob` objects would be files).
 To read more about this, see [chapter 10.2 in the pro git book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).
-The fourth type of git objects are annotated *tags* which we will discuss soon when we talk about *references* in git.
+The fourth type of git objects are *annotated tags* which we will discuss soon when we talk about *references* in git.
+For short, we will refer to *annotated tags* as just tags in the following text.

 Types of git objects: